Yevgeny Nesterenko: Career

 After moving to Moscow, he taught at the Gnessin State Musical College from 1972 to 1974, and then at the Moscow Conservatory from 1975 to 1992, becoming a professor at the latter in 1981.
 In 1993, Nesterenko began teaching at the Vienna Conservatory, and split his time between Austria and Russia while continuing to work with the Bolshoi Theatre as a vocal consultant.

 During his career, Nesterenko performed in over 50 leading bass roles, including almost all of the ones in the Russian operatic repertoire, and performed 21 of them in their original languages.
 His repertoire included deep bass as well as baritone roles.
 He has performed on major stages in over a dozen countries, including 56 performances at the Vienna State Opera between 1975 and 1993.
 He is perhaps best known for his performance as Czar Boris in Modest Mussorgsky's Boris Godunov, for which he won the Golden Viotti medal in 1971.
 He has also sung in the debut performances of operas by Dmitri Shostakovich, Georgy Sviridov, and Otar Taktakishvili.

 Nesterenko has published about 70 recordings, including 20 full operas.
 He has also published a book, Reflections on the Profession, in 1985, and compiled and edited a book, My Method of Working with Singers, for his mentor Lukanin.
 He has also published over 200 articles.

 Select performances

 He appeared at the Vienna State Opera in roles such as Boris Godunov, Sarastro in Mozart's Die Zauberflöte, Basilio in Rossini's Il barbiere di Siviglia, Méphistophélès in Gounod's Faust, Ramfis in Verdi's Aida, Banquo in Macbeth and Filippo II in Don Carlo, and the Water Goblin in Dvořák's Rusalka.

-In concert, he was the soloist in the premiere of Shostakovich's Suite on Verses of Michelangelo in its revised version, Op.
-145a, on 12 October 1975 at the Bolshoi Hall of the Moscow Conservatory, with the All-Union conducted by Maxim Shostakovich.
-A 1983 television documentary about the singer reflected the friendship of the two men during the composition of the song cycle.
+He premiered both versions of Shostakovich's Suite on Verses of Michelangelo, with the orchestral premiere taking place on 12 October 1975 at the Bolshoi Hall of the Moscow Conservatory, with the All-Union conducted by Maxim Shostakovich.
+He also premiered his final song cycle, Four Verses of Captain Lebyadkin.1983 television documentary about the singer reflected the friendship of the two men during the composition of the song cycle.
 In 1985, he was the soloist in Songs and Dances of Death for bass and large orchestra in Moscow, conducted by Gennady Rozhdestvensky.